Meet Samantha Woods

 Samantha Woods is an overachiever at heart.
 Valedictorian of her high school class, and selected to speak at her graduation ceremony from Pittsburg State University, Samantha is no stranger to the rewards that come from hard work and dedication.
 Samantha graduated from the University of Kansas School of Law and joined Martin Pringle in 2013 after clerking for the firm for two summers.
-She practices in civil and commercial litigation, and products liability law, medical malpractice defense, agriculture law as well as bankruptcy, and creditor’s rights.
+She practices in civil and commercial litigation, and products liability law, aviation law, medical malpractice defense, agriculture law as well as bankruptcy, and creditor’s rights.

 As a seasoned litigator, Samantha is well-equipped to craft client-driven solutions that balance business needs with litigation strategy.
 She has worked extensively at all stages of litigation including, trial, trial preparation, depositions, and alternative dispute resolutions.
 Having litigated nearly 10 trials in state and federal court, Samantha is adept at handling many different types of complex legal disputes involving contract and business relationships.
 Samantha has litigated commercial matters for clients of all sizes in state and federal court throughout the United States.

 Additionally, Samantha practices in the area of medical malpractice defense, advocating for physicians, hospitals, physician assistants, health systems, nurses and other medical providers when medical negligence claims arise.
 Through zealous representation, Samantha has successfully represented her clients in all aspects of malpractice actions from the time a demand is made through the discovery process, writing and arguing persuasive motions, retaining well-qualified experts, taking and defending depositions, engaging in settlement negotiations and, if needed, defending her clients at trial.